 Secondary results – the main goal will most likely be to get people to adopt the new medicine, but you may also want to achieve relationships with new companies and KOLs for future funding, research, and/or promotion.
 These ‘added extras’ should be defined and measured as well.

 Timing – the PR activities should have a specific timeline that is tightly aligned to the product development and launch schedule.
 The PR plan should also define a suitable time period that the activities and results can be monitored such as 4 weeks, 3 months and 6 months – again depending on the overall timeline of events.

 Budget – the cost of the PR activities will need to be defined and broken down across the potential marketing activities.
-Key stakeholders will, of course, be interested to know what money has been spent and what the return on investment (ROI) is, particularly as a lot of money will have been invested in the production of the drug in the first place.
+Key stakeholders will, of course, be interested to know what money has been spent and what the return on investment (ROI) is, particularly as a lot of money will have been invested in the production and launch of the drug in the first place.

-STEP 3 – Pick the audience
+Step 3 – Pick the audience

 There are two audiences that you must reach and understand to have PR success.
-These are firstly the market segment that you are wanting to adopt your new product, and secondly, the media members who reach your target audience.
+These are firstly the market segment that you are wanting to adopt your new product, and secondly, the media outlets who reach your target audience.
 Traditionally a PR plan would have only focused on the media, but now that we live in a digital and multi-channel environment, companies can also reach the target audience directly through self-publishing in blogs and social media.

 1 – Define the profile of your target audience